Quick Answer: When Does Test Automation ROI Turn Positive?

 - Choose the first suite by risk and repetition, not by tool excitement.

-- Define who owns test failures, flaky-test cleanup, and fixture updates.
+- Define who owns test failures, flaky-test cleanup, fixture updates, and reporting.

 - Budget for ongoing maintenance, CI runtime, reporting, and test data management.